SwissDataScienceCenter/renku/docs/user/reproducibility.rst

 * How exactly was this model or result obtained?
 How was the raw data pre-processed?
 * Who is using my data, model, or result and how?
 * What does this new data mean for our last month's report?
-* How can I share my latest analysis with a colleague in the cloud?
+* How can I share my latest analysis with a colleague through the cloud?
 * How can I make sure that our colleagues in another team can reproduce our results exactly?

 Answering these questions in a reliable fashion is difficult.
-Renku provides the tools that substantially reduce the effort required on the part of the data scientists who wants to keep their work reproducible, reliable and robust.
+Renku provides the tools that substantially reduce the effort required on the part of the data scientists who want to keep their work reproducible, reliable and robust.
 Here, we introduce the essential concepts underlying the design and implementation of Renku.

 Three important concepts intertwine in Renku to enable reproducible data science.
-These are **lineage**, **version control** and **envronments**.
+These are **lineage**, **version control** and **environments**.
 We discuss each of these in turn below.

 .. _reproducibility-lineage: